wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazons3-connector/amazons3-connector-reference.md

             <th>Required</th>
         </tr>
         <tr>
-            <td>bucketUrl</td>
+            <td>bucketName</td>
-            <td>The URL of the bucket.</td>
+            <td>The name of the bucket.</td>
             <td>Yes</td>
         </tr>
         <tr>
             <td>websiteConfig</td>
             <td>Website configuration information.
-For information on the elements you use in the request to specify the website configuration, see [here](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTwebsite.html).</td>
+For information on the elements you use in the request to specify the website configuration, see [here](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/s3/model/PutBucketWebsiteRequest.html).</td>
             <td>Yes</td>
         </tr>
     </table>